googleforgames/open-match-docs/site/content/en/docs/Installation/install_om.md

 Open Match comprises of a set of services that enable core functionality such as Ticket management, filtering, Match generation etc. It also includes a state storage that Open Match uses to persist state needed for its functioning.

-The simplest way to install Open Match is to use the install.yaml files for the latest release.
+The simplest way to install Open Match is to use the static yaml files for the latest release.
 This installs Open Match with the default configuration.

 ```bash